Accurate boundary bootstrap for the three-dimensional O($N$) normal universality class

-Using the $\eta$ minimization method, we can systematically increase the truncation order $\L$.
-Remarkably, the bootstrap results exhibit nice convergence patterns, so we further make some power law fits in $1/\L$ and extract the $\L\rightarrow\infty$ extrapolations.
-We assume that the truncation errors vanish in the infinite $\L$ limit, so the errors are from the uncertainties of the bulk input and the $\L\rightarrow\infty$ extrapolations.
-In Fig. \ref{bphit-aphi-N2345}, we compare our best estimates for $a_{\f}$ and $b_{\phi t}$ with the literature results.
-We find noticeable differences from the previous conformal bootstrap \cite{Padayasi:2021sik}, we significantly increase the bootstrap accuracy, and our results are in excellent agreement with the Monte Carlo results \cite{Toldin:2021kun} for $N=2,3$.
+Using the $\eta$ minimization method, we systematically increase the truncation order $\L$.
+Surprisingly, the bootstrap results exhibit nice convergence patterns, so we further make some {power-law} fits in $1/\L$ and extract the $\L\rightarrow\infty$ extrapolations.
+We assume that the truncation errors vanish in the infinite $\L$ limit, so the errors are from the uncertainties in the bulk input and the $\L\rightarrow\infty$ extrapolations.
+In Fig. \ref{bphit-aphi-N2345}, we compare our estimates for $(a_{\f}, b_{\phi t})$ with the literature results.
+As substantial improvements of the previous results in \cite{Padayasi:2021sik}, we significantly increase the bootstrap accuracy, and our results are in excellent agreement with the Monte Carlo estimates \cite{Toldin:2021kun}.

-In \cite{Padayasi:2021sik}, the (T) contributions in the bulk channel are projected out by considering a linear combination of the two crossing equations.
-In contrast, we take into account the (T) contributions and solve two crossing equations simultaneously.
-This difference is crucial to the convergence of the bootstrap results, and explains why the triangle points in Fig. \ref{alpha-N2345} lie far from the extrapolation curves.
-In Fig. \ref{alpha-N2345}, we present the results for $\a$ at various $\L$, which allow for simple power-law fits.
-Their infinite $\L$ extrapolations are well consistent with the Monte Carlo results \cite{Toldin:2021kun}.
-On the other hand, the single-crossing results for $\a$ behave rather randomly as $\L$ grows (See \cite{SM}.)
+In \cite{Padayasi:2021sik}, the $T$ contributions in the bulk channel are projected out by considering a linear combination of the two crossing equations.
+Here, we take into account the $T$ contributions and solve two crossing equations simultaneously.
+This difference is essential to the convergence of the bootstrap results, and explains why the triangle points in Fig. \ref{alpha-N2345} lie far from the extrapolation curves.
+In Fig. \ref{alpha-N2345}, we present our results for $\a$ at various $\L$, which allow for simple power-law fits.
+The infinite $\L$ extrapolations are well consistent with the Monte Carlo results \cite{Toldin:2021kun}.
+On the other hand, the singlet projection leads to unstable, nonconvergent results.
+(See Fig. 1 of \cite{SM}.)
 They do not follow the trend of the Fig. \ref{alpha-N2345} curves because the presence of two boundary sectors leads to a less sparse spectrum, which is less suitable for the truncated bootstrap.

-In table \ref{Res-2345}, we list our main boundary bootstrap results for $N=2,3,4,5$ and some literature results for comparison.
-While the accuracy of $a_{\f}$ is comparable to that of the Monte Carlo results for $N=2,3$, our results for $b_{\f t}$ and $\a$ appear to be more accurate.
-Our $N=4$ result is also more compatible with the unpublished Monte Carlo result \cite{alpha-N=4}, $\a|_{N=4}=0.097(3)$, cited in \cite{Toldin:2024pqi}.